power of art

 Collaboration - We are strong believers in and are committed to working with the community, artistic and health practitioners, local organisations and government.
 Our programs are built on a collaborative impact and co-design models.

 Creativity - We pride ourselves on being an enthusiastic, engaging organisation that fosters expression, innovation and imagination.
 We are a learning organisation that pushes the boundaries challenging the stats quo.

 Professionalism - We operate our organisation with the highest level of integrity, excellence and respect responding directly to evidence based research and evaluation.
 Our programs are designed and evaluated using social impact logic modelling.

-Following are the nine methodologies that underpin North Midlands Project's approach and epigenetics:
+Following are the methodologies that underpin North Midlands Project's approach: